Last updated: August 2020

 So important is the user experience for mobile app users that 92 percent of all customers will have some sort of a negative reaction to the app: from never using it again to switching to a competitor’s mobile app, giving the app a poor rating in the app store, and so much more.

 When launching a hybrid application, that app is platform agnostic.
-That’s one of the main appeals of a hybrid app: you build it once and then you release it across multiple platforms.
 One UI – nice and simple.
 Additionally, you do not have to maintain two different code bases.
-All of us know that an iPhone app is written in Objective-C or Swift while Android apps are written in Java, and they are not transferable (i.e. – they need to be rewritten).
-That means hybrid apps are, one, easier to build; two, take less time to market, and three, maintain one code base.
+That means hybrid apps are easier to build, take less time to market and need only one code base.

 The reason this internal dynamic matters is because the frequency with which you intend to move things to production will have an impact on how you do it and whether the user must take an action to see the improvements.

-With a hybrid application, unless a company adds a completely new feature that dramatically changes the user experience, the user doesn’t need to update the app in the app store.
+With a hybrid application, the user doesn’t usually need to update the app in the app store.
 If the update in question is on a page that is loaded from the server, as the user navigates through your app they will instantly see the update.
 It’s that simple.

 This is why: